xmrbrz/edx-platform/docs/en_us/platform_api/source/mobile/video_outlines.rst

 ##################################################
-Video Outlines Mobile API Module
+EdX Platform Mobile Video Outlines API Module
 ##################################################

-This page describes how to use the platform mobile video outline API to:
+This page describes how to use the edX Platform Mobile Video Outlines API to:

 * `Get the Video List`_
 * `Get a Video Transcript`_